Sourcing speciality coffee

 Our relationship coffees come from producers that we have direct and open communication with and a commitment to a long lasting and sustainable working relationship.
 In Costa Rica some of the producers that we work with are very small.
 Direct relationships mean that they are able to produce great coffee knowing that we will be willing to support them year on year.

-Costa Rica El Mirador coffee farm
+Costa Rica coffee sourcing

 Because coffee is a seasonal product our range of coffees changes over the course of the year, and we work very hard to ensure we serve coffees that are still fresh and seasonal.
 In addition to a strong focus on direct trade the quality of the coffee we purchase is paramount.
-In order to help us assess our pre shipment samples we utilise a moisture meter and Rotronic water activity meter which helps us to predict the coffee’s shelf life, and an Ikawa sample roaster.